1. Grading System

 Final grades are submitted electronically through the E-Grades system.
 All final grades have a submission deadline and meeting this deadline is essential to the timely generation of Academic Standing decisions and the efficient handling of graduation.
 If for any reason the deadline must be missed, you must establish alternate arrangements through your chair/director, and the Associate Dean (Academic) of your Faculty must be informed in writing.

-NOTE: If students have not submitted assignments in time for you to meet the deadline, please submit the grades anyway.
-You can assign an interim grade to such students, calculated by assigning a grade of F or of 0 (zero) to the deferred work, and then calculate a grade that reflects work submitted up to that point.
-If the students in question subsequently submit the missing assignment(s), you will be able to change their final grade using the Change of Grade function in the E-Grades system.
-Please DO NOT enter a grade of GNA or IP for such students; those notations are only to be used in special circumstances as noted above.
+• You should assign a grade of F or of 0 (zero) to the deferred work to calculate a final grade.
+If/when a student submits the deferred work, you may submit a revised final grade using the Change of Grade function in the E-Grades system.
+Please DO NOT enter a grade of GNA or IP for students who have deferred work; those notations are only to be used in special circumstances as noted above.

 Visit the E-Grades intranet website for instructor information, documentation and training materials on the E-Grades submission/approval process.